It is our choices that show who we truly are, far more than our abilities.

 Miss Hosker also helps us with our learning

 In PE we have be practicing our attacking and defending schools for invasion games.
 We have also looked at our dodging skills using games of tail tag to improve our special awareness and footwork.
-Our ball skills we also a focus and we have practiced our passing and catching skills.
+For our ball skills we focused on chest and bounce passes and we have practiced dribbling skills.

 In science we have looked at the 3 states of matter: solid, liquid and gas.
 We have investigated how the particles of these 3 states look and act and how some materials can change state through freezing, melting, evaporating and condensing.
 Our experiments have also shown us how the water cycle works.